bobertjmurphy/MedianSample/Readme.txt

 40,59,140,125,80,64,75,83,55,72,47,40,65
 40.04,59,141,126,80,64,76,85,54,72,49,40,66

-The git repository contains these sets of movies that passed this kind of check:
+The git repository contains two sets of movies that passed this kind of check:

 Festival:
 - festival_1.mp4: The original file, 568x320, 30 fps, MPEG-4 container, AVC/H.264 codec